Presbyterian-Church-of-Coventry/pcc-website/content/sermons/2024-09-jesus-a-threat-a-madman-or-the-lord-of-life.md

 ---
-title: 'Jesus: A Threat, A Madman, or The Lord Of Life?'
+title: "Jesus: A Threat, A Madman, or The Lord Of Life?"
+series: Mark
 preacher: will-snyder
 date: 2024-09-30
 scripture: Mark 3:7-35